 Harris County has the most confirmed cases of COVID-19.
-When adjusted for population though, other counties rise to the top, notably Dimmit, Childress, Hale, Lamb and Maverick Counties.
-The map above shows the rate of cases per 1,000 people, using July 2019 population estimates from the U.S. Census Bureau.
+When adjusted for population though, other counties rise to the top, most notably Dimmit County.
+The map above shows the rate of cases per 1,000 people, using 2020 population totals from the U.S. Census Bureau.

 Where have deaths been reported?

 Texas identifies COVID-19 deaths using the cause of death listed on death certificates.
 The total number of deaths does not include people who had COVID-19 but died from an unrelated cause.
 The state’s first COVID-19-related death was reported March 16, 2020, in Matagorda County.

 The first vaccines in Texas were administered on December 14, 2020.
 The map below shows the percentage of Texans in each county that are fully vaccinated against COVID-19.

 KXAN is also keeping track of vaccination rates in each zip code across Texas.
 Click here to explore the data using our interactive map.